danpub1/pb/gopb.md

 `$` = style
 `!` = image
 `#` = text
-`>` = child
 `@` = include
-`|` = column

 Given a list of images and text, pb will arrange them into rows and pages.
-How it does that can be controlled with directives, which are additional lines starting with -, --, ---, etc.
+How it does that can be controlled with directives, which are additional lines starting with ---, +++, ***, etc.

-    *** size:621x810 margins:45,45,45,54
+    *** size:621x810 margin:36

+    ! `Old Faithful's Erupting.jpeg`
     !
-'Old Faithful''s Erupting.jpeg'
-    !
 Steamboat Geyser.jpg
     # Two of the famous geysers in Yellowstone.

-Directives have settings (in the example above, size and margins are the settings), and settings have names and values (the value of the size setting above is 621x810).
-Settings have default values, which are used if the directive is not specified.
+Directives have settings (in the example above, size and margin are the settings), and settings have names and values (the value of the size setting above is 621x810).
+Settings have default values, which are used if the setting is not specified.
 For example, the setting 'units' has a default value of 'pt' (points).
 Since it was not specified in the book directive, the size is assumed to be in points, 621 points wide by 810 points tall (or 8.625 x 11.25 inches).
-If a value needs to have a space, wrap it in single quotes like you would with an image name.
+If a value needs to have a space, wrap it in backticks like you would with an image name.

 Images and text have directives also, ! and #, respectively, so that the following is equivalent to the previous example:

     *** size:621x810
           margins:54,45,45,45
-    ! image:'Old Faithful''s Erupting.jpeg'
+    ! image:`Old Faithful's Erupting.jpeg`
-    ! image:'Steamboat Geyser.jpg'
+    ! image:`Steamboat Geyser.jpg`
-    # text:'Two of the famous geysers in Yellowstone.'
+    # text:`Two of the famous geysers in Yellowstone.`

 Like other directives, images can have settings (a full list will follow).
 The following are equivalent to each other:

-    ! image:'Old Faithful''s Erupting.jpeg' straighten:1 frame:4,#FF0000
+    ! image:`Old Faithful's Erupting.jpeg` straighten:1 frame:4,#FF0000
-    'Old Faithful''s Erupting.jpeg' straighten:1 frame:4,#FF0000
+    `Old Faithful's Erupting.jpeg` straighten:1 frame:4,#FF0000

 Text can also have settings.
 The following are equivalent:

-    # content:'Two of the famous geysers in Yellowstone.' padding:1
+    # text:`Two of the famous geysers in Yellowstone.` padding:1
     # padding:1 Two of the famous geysers in Yellowstone.

 Note that without an explicit 'image' setting, image settings come after the image name.
 Without an explicit 'text' setting,